-Anti-corruption rules do not distinguish between acts performed by Bechtel and acts performed by others we may hire to assist in Bechtel's business activities.
+Entertainment that is indecent, sexually oriented, does not comply with Bechtel's value of mutual respect, or might otherwise adversely affect Bechtel's nti-corruption rules do not distinguish between acts Aperformed by Bechtel and acts performed by others we may hire to assist in Bechtel's business activities.
 Prohibitions that apply to Bechtel employees apply equally to all individuals and entities who act on our behalf.
-This ensures that companies do not skirt the law by funneling corrupt dealings through third parties or intermediaries.
+This ensures that companies do not evade the law by funneling corrupt dealings through third parties or intermediaries.